wicked-rainman/SolarClock/README.md

     Note left of StepperClient: Sweep of <br>50-310<br>completed.
     StepperClient->>UDPBroadcast: Azimuth with max Lux result
 ```
-- The apeture box face must be pointing towards true north.
+- As already highlighted, the apeture box face must be pointing towards true north.
 When the front button on the M5Stick is pressed, degree position zero is assumed.
 The rotate to the 50 degrees start point (after a short pause) is then initiated.
 After that, the "1 degree at a time" step scan for the brightest bearing takes place.

-- Finding true north is problematic.
-You could use a normal magnetic compass and deal with the offset, but from what research I've done so far this looks a little vague (Magnetic north is always on the move).
-I'm still considering adding some form of gnomon to the rotator base so it can be aligned (after performing solar observations), but that looses the semi-instant gratification of just pushing a button I've also been considering a gyro, but that leads towards the chicken and egg scenario of still not knowing where true north is.
-For now I'm going to carry on testing commercially availble magnetometers to see if there's something better than the LSM303.
-Watch this space.

 - At some stage, it could be that the HM1750 sensor will need to be vertically rotated from 10 to 65 degrees during the scan.
 Doing this might provide better resolution as to where the sun really is - I'll only know after doing some tests.
-- Now I just need to wait for a sunny day to see if it works.
+- Now I just need to wait for a sunny day to see if any of this can be made to work.
 That could be quite a while.
 - [Tinkercad](https://www.tinkercad.com/things/aQJdY34zP4q) files available here if you want to modify the design